okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/manage-orgs-okta-aerial/main/index.md

 ## Configure the org

-To pre-configure groups, apps, and policies in each org, the Aerial API client needs the following:
+To pre-configure groups, apps, and policies in each org, the API client needs the following:

 - The domain of the org
 - The API token returned by the Org creator API